Asclepiades of Bithynia: Drug theory

 Digestion was a primary factor in Asclepiades' drug theory.
 Particles of food were seen as the main cause of indigestion.
 If the particles of food were small, digestion would follow its normal course.
 However, if the particles were too big, indigestion would occur.
 If an illness were to occur, he believed that drugs were not the solution.
 His prescribed treatment was food and wine (given in appropriate amounts) followed by an enema, which would extract the improper food doing the damage.
 This procedure would remove the cause of illness.
 Asclepiades believed that the use of drugs for cleansing was of no use - "all the substances were produced by the drugs themselves", but, rather, "Treatment consists merely of three elements: drink, food and the enema".

 Asclepiades was heavily influenced by Pythagoreanism and the early work of Democritus on herbal powers and remedies.
-Pliny the Elder says of him that, “Above all, he was helped by magean deceits, which prevailed to such a degree that they were strong enough to destroy confidence in all herbal remedies” and goes on to detail some of the magic powers of those plants, including two previously detailed by Democritus.
+Pliny the Elder says of him, “Above all, he was helped by magean deceits, which prevailed to such a degree that they were strong enough to destroy confidence in all herbal remedies” and goes on to detail some of the magic powers of those plants, including two previously detailed by Democritus.